dansabin/raid-fs/README.md

 `npm start` by default will watch for changes in `input_dir` and write them to three `output_dir_x`s.
   - writes update the data in the output directory
   - deletes remove the data in the output directory
+  - moving a file constitutes a delete plus an update and is handled appropriately.

 `npm start --restore` will load data from the output directories and assemble it into the input directory.